thewhiteninja/ntfstool/README.md

 ### Shell

-There is a very limited shell with few commands (exit, cd, ls , cat , pwd).
+There is a limited shell with few commands (exit, cd, ls , cat , pwd, cp).

 ## Help & Examples